henry-zhao-dev/retro-gemini/README.md

 - **Interactive Chat**: Multiline terminal prompt with a retro layout.
 - **List Models**: View all available Google Gemini models.
-- **Model Selection**: Easily switch between different Gemini models.
+- **Model Selection**: Switch models for one session or save a new default.
 - **Secure**: Uses environment variables to handle API keys safely.

 ---